 - Open each of the two pictures in Photoshop CC.
 Drag each one into your 2lastnametwins file.
-Make sure to place the larger image above the smaller image.
+Make sure to place the larger image above (in front of) the smaller image.

 - Cut out the front picture.
 Make sure it makes sense (in proportion) with the back picture.

 - A higher grade if your two pictures tell a story.

 Do NOT cut out holes in background picture.
 Cut out the front picture.